SergeiVasilyev/Flet_Tetris/README.md

 # Flet Tetris game

-An attempt to implement a portable Tetris game from the 90s using cross platform Flet framework
+An attempt to implement a console Tetris game from the 90s using cross platform Flet framework

 Python version 3.10.11
 Flet version 0.21.1